 17. Join a street art tour

 Experience a different side of Paris with a street art tour that goes off the beaten track.
 This unique experience offers insight into the city’s vibrant street art scene and uncovers hidden gems.
 Learn about the history and culture behind each artwork while supporting local artists and small businesses.
 Take Instagram-worthy photos and see the city beyond the usual tourist attractions.
-With options for all levels of art enthusiasts, this adventure promises unforgettable memories of Paris.
+It is a great option for the ones who do not know what to do in Paris this weekend.

 18. Go on a feminist tour of the Louvre